‘Central to the delivery of health care in the Catholic ministry is the virtue of caritas – that special love of others which characterised Christ.’

 Pastoral Care acknowledges and supports those who draw strength from their religious tradition or faith.

-If you wish to see a Chaplain, Pastoral Care team member or a minister or spiritual leader from your tradition please enquire with the nursing staff who are caring for you
+If you wish to see either a Pastoral Practitioner, or a chaplain from your own tradition, please ask the nursing staff caring for you, or call the Pastoral Care department on 8382 2572